Riley Greene Player Props: Tigers vs. Astros

 - Greene hit .253 with 18 doubles, four triples, five home runs and 36 walks.

-- He hit a home run in 5.4% of his games last year (five of 93), and 1.2% of his trips to the plate.
+- Including the 93 games he logged a plate appearance in last season, he went yard in five of them (5.4%), hitting a home run in 1.2% of his trips to home plate.

-- In 27 of 93 games last season (29.0%), Greene picked up an RBI, and nine of those games (9.7%) included more than one RBI.
-He had three or more RBIs in five contests.
+- In 29.0% of his games a year ago (27 of 93), Greene drove in a run.
+In nine of those games (9.7%) he recorded two or more RBIs, and he had three or more in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.